pranav-P92/AWS-SAA/README.md

 ### Lambda
 **add this in lambda in VPC**

-- by default, lambda function is launched outsdie the VPC, therefore it cannot access resources in VPC (RDS, elasticcache, ELB,....)
+- by default, lambda function is launched outside the VPC, therefore it cannot access resources in VPC (RDS, elasticcache, ELB,....)
 - lambda in VPC: define the VPC ID, subnets and the security groups
     - lambda will create an ENI in your subnets